Adjustmentburo/adjustmentburo.online-master/src/pages/24-08-2020-getting-started/home.md

 ---

-ThatThis is what got me interested in politics, economics and basic human behaviour.
+This is what got me interested in politics, economics and basic human behaviour.
 It turned out that I am also a good researcher.
 Due to the fact that I am able to have an overview and not just think outside the box, but take the box to a whole other level.

 ---